Hobohodo/RomanNumerals-API/notes.md

 This is just a summary of my thoughts while doing the test.

+##Usage

+There are 3 endpoints to the given API:
+1) `convert` will take a variable `integer` and return the provided integer and a roman numeral.
+2) `recent` will list all recently converted integers.
+You can pass through a `period` variable of day, week or month to change the time limit.
+3) `common` will list the 10 most commonly converted integers.
+You can send `timestamps = true` to view when these were most recently converted.

 ##Thoughts

 For the database I only created the one "conversions" table, and used an index to make finding rows based on the integers